daveabrock/daveabrock.github.io/_posts/2020-07-07-c-sharp-9-pattern-matching.markdown

 ---
 date: "2020-07-06"
 title: "C# 9 Deep Dive: Pattern Matching"
-subtitle: In a C# 9 deep dive, we explore improved pattern matching.
+description: In a C# 9 deep dive, we explore improved pattern matching.
 tags: [csharp, csharp-9]
-share-img: /assets/img/pattern-matching.png
+image: /assets/img/pattern-matching.png
 ---

 In the [previous post of this series](https://daveabrock.com/2020/06/29/c-sharp-9-deep-dive-inits), we discussed the power of records.
 That was a heavy topic.